pdx-cs-sound/baco/README.md

 The `baco` modeler is based on the hypothesis that natural audio signals often have much of their energy concentrated at lower frequencies.
-The `maco` model is the input signal at a sample rate decimated by some factor *d*.
+The `baco` model is the input signal at a sample rate decimated by some factor *d*.
 The larger *d* is, the smaller the model will be.
 The model signal is reconstructed by interpolating the model back to its